Skip to main page content

 2. Assist Health & Safety with the development, implementation and, where necessary, modification of the employee’s Return to Work Program.

 1. Be selected by the Return to Work Committee.
-(May include individuals with experience in resolving disability-related disputes, the College EFAP provider or, in the case of WSIB claims in dispute, a return to work Specialist provided by the WSIB);
+(May include individuals with experience in resolving disability-related disputes, the third party administrator, the College EFAP provider or, in the case of WSIB claims in dispute, a return to work Specialist provided by the WSIB);

 2. Facilitate Return to Work Committee meetings and discussions to achieve a resolution.